Cryogenic gaskets and cryo seals

-When we talk about cryogenic operations, we’re talking about applications which operate at very low temperatures Typically, these will be at or below -190°C. These applications will often use substances like liquid nitrogen, refrigerants and hydrocarbons with low freezing points to deliver the operation.
-Having a suitable choice of cryogenic seal to keep these substances where they should be is crucial to the operation.
+Cryogenic operations refer to applications functioning at extremely low temperatures, typically at or below -190°C. These applications often utilise substances like liquid nitrogen, refrigerants, and hydrocarbons with low freezing points to achieve the desired outcome.
+Selecting an appropriate cryogenic seal to securely contain these substances is crucial for successful operations.

-We work with businesses across diverse industries which use cryogenic processes as part of their operation.
+NES proudly collaborates with businesses across diverse industries which use cryogenic processes as part of their operations.
 These include:

 • Aerospace and defence